A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

 Following the method of Ref.\cite{Aaboud:2016000}, we define a likelihood function

 Here $f_{\rm th}(\sigma|m_t)$ is the normalized Gaussian distribution, which is defined as

 The top-quark pair production cross-section is a function of the top-quark pole mass $m_t$, decreases with increasing $m_t$.
-It can be parameterized as~\cite{Beneke:2011mq}
+It can be parameterized as~\cite{Beneke:2011mq} \begin{widetext}

-where all masses are given in units of GeV.
-Here $\Delta\sigma_{\rm th}(m_t)$ stands for the maximum error of the cross-section for a fixed $m_t$; it is due to the combined PDF and the $\alpha_s$ uncertainties obtained using the CT14 error PDF sets~\cite{Dulat:2015mca} and by varying $\alpha_s(M_Z)\in [0.117, 0.119]$.
-The resulting values for the coefficients $c_{0,1,2,3}$ are given in Table~\ref{tab_coeffi}.
+\end{widetext} where all masses are given in units of GeV. $\Delta\sigma_{\rm th}(m_t)$ stands for the maximum error of the cross-section for a fixed $m_t$; it is estimated by using the CT14 error PDF sets~\cite{Dulat:2015mca} with range of $\alpha_s(M_Z)\in [0.117, 0.119]$.
+The determined coefficients $c_{0,1,2,3}$ are given in Table~\ref{tab_coeffi}.